-To travel along the routes that are popular with trekkers things have changed considerably these days.
-There are abundant facilities, hotels and home stays, improved trails and imported foods.
-There are quite a number of different ways to trek in Nepal, the aspiring trekker has to determine for themselves what best suits their needs, time constraints and budget.
+With the changing times, trekking experience has also considerably changed in Nepal.
+There are abundant facilities set up in the hills and mountains like hotels, home stays, improved trails and diverse food choices.
+There are quite a number of different ways to trek in Nepal.
+Trekking with tea-house stays and camping are widely the two major ways in which you can trek up the mountains.
+An aspiring trekker has to determine for themselves what best suits their needs, time constraints and budget.